-The 7 Best Benzene-Free Dry Shampoos & Alternatives That Will Have Your Hair Looking & Feeling Fresh - E!
+The 10 Best Benzene-Free Dry Shampoos & Alternatives That Will Have Your Hair Looking & Feeling Fresh - E!
 Online

 We independently selected these deals and products because we love them, and we think you might like them at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

-If you're a dry shampoo devotee like me who was frenzied by the recent headlines and viral TikTok videos that many dry shampoos were recalled in light of heightened benzene levels, you're at the right place.
+If you can't imagine a life without dry shampoo, we're right with you.
+While it's a holy grail product for so many, it's also important to note that tons of dry shampoos have been recalled due to the finding of heightened benzene levels.

-Dry shampoo is one of my holy grail hair products, but it shouldn't be at the expense of anyone's health.
-Luckily, there are several dry shampoos and alternatives out there that you can count on.
-From Eva NYC, a brand that recently tested its aerosols for benzene and came back with no detectable levels, to Geologie's transformative co-wash that adds life to your hair while extending time between washes, you can trust these products to give you revitalized feeling and looking hair without exposing you to carcinogens.
+However, there are still tons of options out there that will give you refreshed, oil-free tresses, without putting your health on the line.
+There are several dry shampoos and alternatives out there that you can count on.
+From Eva NYC, a brand that tested its aerosols for benzene and came back with no detectable levels, to Geologie's transformative co-wash that adds life to your hair while extending time between washes, you can trust these products to give you revitalized feeling and looking hair without exposing you to carcinogens.

-Read on for the top dry shampoos and hair care alternatives for as low as $6.
-Your hair will thank you!
+Read on for the top dry shampoos and hair care alternatives for as low as $9.
+Your hair— and health— will thank you!

 If you haven't heard about Geologie's Hair Co-Wash, consider this your formal introduction.
 It's a low foam hair wash that comes in two different one-step formulas that clean your hair and extend time between washes.
 I use the Co-Wash once or twice a week to reduce wash days for my thicker, curly hair, and the result is the same each time— gleaming curls that look and feel revitalized.
 The cooling tea tree, menthol, aloe, Squalane and Vitamin B5 ingredients regulate my hair's oil production all while reducing frizz.
 The Co-Wash is a gamechanger!